hyperledger-archives/sawtooth-core/docs/source/introduction.rst

     * Dev mode, a simplified random-leader algorithm that is useful for development and testing.

+.. _sample-transaction-families-label:

 Sample transaction families
 ---------------------------

-In Sawtooth, the data model and transaction language are implemented in a *transaction family*.
+In Sawtooth, the data model and transaction language are implemented in a :term:`transaction family<Transaction family>`.
 While we expect users to build custom transaction families that reflect the unique requirements of their ledgers, we provide several core transaction families as models\:

     * IntegerKey - Used for testing deployed ledgers.

-    * Settings - Provides a reference implementation for storing on-chain configuration settings.
+    * Settings - Provides a reference implementation for storing :term:`on-chain configuration settings<On-chain setting>`.

     * Identity - Handles on-chain permissioning for transactor and validator keys to streamline managing identities